hakanu/blog/_posts/2019-11-28-free-up-space-in-debian-server-while-apt-get-commands-are-failing.md

 ## More niche problems: what to do when all apt-get commands fail

-Usually happpens in old servers due to accumulate kernel versions over time.
-I was running out of space in both / and /boot.
-Thanks to df -h I was able to see the root cause.
+Usually happpens in old servers due to kernel versions accumulated over time.
+I was running out of space in both `/` and `/boot`.
+Thanks to `df -h` I was able to see the root cause.
 I've had lots of kernel files in the /boot drive piled up over time which prevent the new one to be installed successfully and this hanging operation block all my apt-get commands due lack of the space.
 I can not do apt-get -f install or remove or anything.
 At the end I've found a safe way to delete old kernel files without breaking anything and freeing up some space in /boot

 * Find which kernel version you are using: `uname -a`
 * `cd /boot; ls -l`